Die Zeiten im Deutschen – Erklärungen und Beispiele

 - Third, the “Konjunktiv 2” is the more popular type and can be compared to the conditional mood in the English language.
 Of course, you all know that it describes things that might happen.
 And there is another similarity to the English conditional mood: You can replace the auxiliary verb “would” by a form of “werden” in German.

 - Fourth and last, the “Imperativ” is the form that expresses orders.
 Luckily, you just have to learn the second person form of a verb in present tense and you are done.

-Although “Konjunktiv 1” is not a really important mood, you will have to suffer under his unique attributed in German classes anyway.
-And as there is no comparison to the English subjunctive or conditional, there is no other way to master this topic than learning and practice.
+Although “Konjunktiv 1” is not a really important mood, you will have to suffer from it in German classes anyway.
+And as there is no comparison to the English subjunctive or conditional, there is no other way to master this topic than learn and practice.

 The Description of German Tenses

 Die Beschreibung der Zeiten im Deutschen

 Now, let’s come to the most important part of this article.
 So, German tenses are actually quite comparable to the tenses in the English language.
 Nevertheless, there are differences in their use, as already mentioned above.
 So, here are the descriptions of German tenses.

 First, the “Präsens” is comparable to the simple past in the English language.
 Of course, it represents also other tenses of English.
 On the one hand, you can use it like the continuous forms we use in English.
 On the other hand, it can also express a type of future actions.
 Well, in this case you call it futuristic present and it has its equivalent in English.
 Nevertheless, German speakers use it more frequently in everyday language.